vvt/GreenhouseProject/README_EN.md

   <li>Publish MQTT-topics;</li>
   <li>Can be controlled via SMS and MQTT;</li>
   <li>Able to use different gates to WAN/LAN: GSM/GPRS (SIM800), Wi-Fi (ESP8266), LAN (W5100);</li>
-  <li>Able to work with sensors using different ways - connected directly to microcontroller, through RS-485, 1-Wire, nRF;</li>
+  <li>Able to work with sensors using different ways - connected directly to microcontroller, through RS-485, 1-Wire, nRF, LoRa;</li>
   <li>Able to be configured by using smart rules - is the key feature of the firmware, where user can provide and manage the needed firmware behaviour;</li>
   <li>Work with different display models - Nextion, LCD 128x64, 7" TFT on Arduino Due;</li>
   <li>Work with different microcontrollers: Arduino Mega, Arduino Due and any PCB, based on it;</li>